 How does CNG Work

-If you want to know how does the CNG conversion(s) work, please read on.
-You may know by now that you don’t need to buy a new CNG-powered car to start using clean and safe CNG and reduce your carbon footprint.
-Any vehicle running on gasoline and diesel can be converted to run on CNG.
+If you want to know – how does the CNG conversion work?
+You don’t need to buy a new CNG-powered car to start using clean and safe CNG and reduce your carbon footprint.
+Any vehicle running on Gasoline and Diesel can be converted to run on CNG.

 For an inside look at how a CNG/gasoline bi-fuel system works, here are the step by step details:

-- CNG is fed into the high pressure cylinders through the natural gas receptacle
+- CNG is fed into the high pressure cylinders through the natural gas receptacle at fueling station.